betaflight/betaflight.com/docs/development/PID-tuning.md

 ### Pitch and Roll rates

 This is an multiplier on overall stick sensitivity, like RC rate, but for roll and pitch independently.
-Stablility (to outside factors like turbulence) is not reduced at stick extremes.
+Stability (to outside factors like turbulence) is not reduced at stick extremes.
 A zero value is no increase in stick sensitivity over that set by RC rate above.
 Higher values increases stick sensitivity across the entire stick movement range.

 ### Yaw Rate